docstra-dev/docstra/README.md

 git clone https://github.uio.no/docstra/docstra.git
 cd docstra
 poetry install
+docstra init OR poetry run docstra init
 ```

 ### Environment Variables and Project Files

 Docstra is designed to integrate smoothly into your existing project environment.
 When run from within an active repository, Docstra creates a dedicated `.docstra` folder in the root directory to store all generated embeddings and essential project files, keeping your documentation assets organized and easily accessible.
-This `.docstra` folder also houses a `.env` file for environment variables, including the required OpenAI API key.
+This `.docstra` folder also houses a `.env` file for environment variables, including the required LLM provider API key.
 If the user has not yet added an API key, Docstra will prompt for one when the tool is run; the key can also be provided as a command-line argument.
 Once entered, the key is securely stored in `.docstra/.env`, allowing for streamlined future usage without additional prompts.

+**Important:** Remember to add the `.docstra` directory to your project's `.gitignore` file.
+There will also be a simple CLI command available to do this for you during the `docstra init` wizard.

 ### Running Docstra